OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-GPIOs.md

 Pin 1 is LOW
 ```

-Here we see that the GPIO pin is set to `LOW` or `0`.
+Here we see that the GPIO pin is reading a digital `LOW` or `0`.

 #### Setting a Value

-You can configure your GPIO pin to supply power to a load with your Omega (e.g. powering an LED)
+You can configure your GPIO pin to supply power to a load with your Omega, for example, if you were powering an LED.

 We first set a GPIO pin's direction via the `dirout` command: